cindyloppar/cindyloppar.github.io/_posts/2019-02-28-what does thinking mean?.md

 Thinking can be interpreted to remember something, and questioned whether there is a relationship between what is intended.

-Thinking is processing information mentally or cognitively be rearranging the information from the environment and the sumbols are stored in the memory of his past.
+Thinking is processing information mentally or cognitively be rearranging the information from the environment and the symbols are stored in the memory of his past.

 Thinking is a symbolic representation of some event train of ideas in a precise and careful that began with the problem.